Let’s face it, parenting today takes work.

 - Bedtime: freedom to order bedtime ritual as desired (teeth first or potty?), choice of 3 books, choice of blankets

 - Offer a choice of food items, when possible.
 (Easiest at breakfast, we find.)

 The last thing any parent, especially a lazy one, wants to do after putting the kids to bed is clean the house.

-Remember, quality, direct interaction is crucial to a child’s development and well-being.
+At the end of the day, quality, direct interaction is crucial to a child’s development and well-being.

 But quality time doesn’t have to mean all of your time.